 A 2013 customer survey (PDF, 25KB) showed that the program is helping businesses stay afloat, and nearly 98 percent of participating employers would recommend Shared Work to other struggling businesses.

-- Shared-Work benefits are currently covering 92.8 percent of the benefit costs.
+The federal government is currently covering 92.8 percent of the Shared-Work benefit costs.
 That’s a pretty good deal!

 - Able and available to work all hours offered by the Shared-Work employer.